OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Storing Keys using Android KeyStore API

 A more user-friendly and recommended way is to use the [Android KeyStore API](https://developer.android.com/reference/java/security/KeyStore.html "Android AndroidKeyStore API") system (itself or through KeyChain) to store key material.
 If it is possible, hardware-backed storage should be used.
 Otherwise, it should fallback to software implementation of Android Keystore.
-However, be aware that the `AndroidKeyStore` API has been changed significantly throughout various versions of Android.
+However, be aware that the `AndroidKeyStore` API has been changed significantly throughout versions of Android.
 In earlier versions, the `AndroidKeyStore` API only supported storing public/private key pairs (e.g., RSA).
 Symmetric key support has only been added since Android 6.0 (API level 23).
 As a result, a developer needs to handle the different Android API levels to securely store symmetric keys.

 #### Storing keys by encrypting them with other keys